OAGi/Score/docs/user_guide/index.rst

    on the ACC tree.

-2. Click on the ellipsis next to any child property node of the ACC and select the “Remove” menu item.
+2. Click on the ellipsis next to any child property node of the ACC and select the "Remove" menu item.
 A property node has to be a direct child of the root ACC node.
 A child property node may be an ASCCP or a BCCP node.
 An ASCCP node is noticeable by bolded-blue font, while a BCCP node is in regular-green font.